liammkellly/tenhou-tiles/README.md

 ## Installation

 * Host the tile visual ressources on your web hosting.
-Note that it has to have CORS allowed or the ressources won't load on tenhou.net
+Note that it has to have CORS allowed or the ressources won't load on tenhou.net (if you want to use the default tentiles.work.gd server, you can skip this)
-* Edit tentiles.js with the URL where you will host this (if using serveimg.php this should end in serveimg.php?img= ; otherwise this should point to the folder where you have all the ressources including the final /)
+* Edit Tentiles.js with the URL where you will host this (if you want to use the default tentiles.work.gd server, you can skip this)
-* Copy the content of tenhou.js and paste it in the URL field of a bookmark in your browser
+* Add Tentiles.js to whatever Userscript manager you use (tested with https://github.com/quoid/userscripts on Mac and iOS)

 ## Usage

 * Browse to http://tenhou.net/3
-* Open the bookmark.
-Note: this is called a bookmarklet, your browser might require some specific settings to use it.
-Use your search engine of choice to learn more about bookmarklets usage.
+* Wait for the patching to happen
+* Start a test game to ensure all resources loaded as expected